Avro Type F: Design and development

 The Type F made a few test flights in mid-1912 until damaged beyond repair in a hard landing on 13 September, after which it was not repaired.
 Its Viale 35 hp engine is on display at the Science Museum in London; and the rudder was preserved by the Royal Aero Club.

+A replica, BAPC.328. is displayed at the Avro Heritage Museum in Woodford, Greater Manchester.